Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers

-\textbf{Visualization of the emotion separation and poker face generation}.
-In order to visualize how PF-ViT works, in Fig. \ref{fig:pokerface} we display the emotional component (Emotion) and poker face (PokerFace) synthesized by the devised PF-ViT when the emotional component $\boldsymbol{V_{e}}$ and emotionless component $\boldsymbol{V_{p}}$ are fed into the generator $G$ respectively.
-It can be seen that the emotional details disappear on the generated poker face, but the emotion-irrelevant factors are kept.
-And the Emotion images are very different from the Original and PokerFace images, indicating the emotion is separated successfully.
+To help understand how PF-ViT works, we visualize the emotional component (denoted as ``Emotion'') and emotionless poker face (denoted as ``PokerFace'') in the \textbf{Left} of Fig. \ref{fig:pokerface}.
+This visualization is achieved by separately feeding the emotional component $\boldsymbol{v_{e}}$ and emotionless component $\boldsymbol{v_{p}}$ into the generator $G$ of PF-ViT.
+By comparing the Original and PokerFace images, it can be seen that the generated poker faces retain the emotion-irrelevant factors of the original input images while the emotional details are almost eliminated.
+Thanks to the orthogonal constraint applied to $\boldsymbol{v_{e}}$ and $\boldsymbol{v_{p}}$, described in Eqn. \ref{eq:decompose}, the visualized Emotion images exhibit significant differences compared to the Original and PokerFace images, even though some facial residues are sitll restored by the generator $G$ from $\boldsymbol{v_{e}}$.
+Incidentally, the reconstruction loss defined by Eqn. \ref{eq:reconstructloss} helps stableize the the adversarial training of poker face generation, for it provides pixel-level supervision signals from paired images.

+Just for reference, the poker faces generated by our PF-ViT, based on ViT-B, obtain an FID score (Fréchet Inception Distance) \cite{heusel2017gans} of 100.38 when compared to the real faces on RAF-DB dataset.
+However, the FID score may not reliably indicate the quality of the generated facial images. \emph{In cases where the de-expression process totally fails, the FID score may improve significantly}.
+This is because the generated poker face would look nearly the same as the original input, leading to a much smaller distribution distance between the generated and real images.